Aliases for PNPT1 Gene

 GeneCards Summary for PNPT1 Gene

 PNPT1 (Polyribonucleotide Nucleotidyltransferase 1) is a Protein Coding gene.
 Diseases associated with PNPT1 include combined oxidative phosphorylation deficiency 13 and deafness, autosomal recessive 70.
-Among its related pathways are Purine metabolism (KEGG) and Deadenylation-dependent mRNA decay.
-GO annotations related to this gene include 3-5-exoribonuclease activity and poly(U) RNA binding.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Deadenylation-dependent mRNA decay.
+GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for PNPT1 Gene